stIncMale/stincmale.github.io/_posts/2018-07-30-data-replication-pitfall.markdown

 1. Collect all entities in the master that were created/updated since the last execution of this step, this is what makes the replication incremental.
 The replication is logical because it replicates entities based upon their identity, as opposed to physical replication that would have replicated data byte-by-byte.
-2. Sort the collected entities by `id` so that the following steps behave identically in all slaves.
+2. Sort the collected entities by `id`.
+The only reason for doing so is to make the algorithm deterministic, therefore, the sort order, per se, does not matter.
 3. Transfer the collected and sorted data to all slaves.
 4. In each slave `delete` all entities that exist in the slave and do not exist in the received data.
 Entities are matched by `id`.
 5. In each slave iterate over all the received entities preserving the order and apply the new state as follows: